koolquark/nkmedia/README.md

 # NkMEDIA

+**IMPORTANT** NkMEDIA is still under development, and not ready for general use.

 NkMEDIA is an Erlang media server control project.
 It is capable of managing audio and video streams using WebRTC and SIP, in a ver flexible way.
 It is easy to build scalable powerful gateways, recorders, PBXs or any other application.

 NkMEDIA uses [Freeswitch](https://freeswitch.org) and [Janus](https://janus.conf.meetecho.com/docs/) media servers.
 In the future, other media servers could be available.